Managing waste wisely

 Clothing and textiles

-- H&M – Beyond repair?
+• H&M – Beyond repair?
 Drop your bag of unwanted clothing in the recycling box at your local store.
 All textiles are welcome – any brand, any condition – even odd socks, worn-out T-shirts and old sheets.
-The textiles are then sent to the nearest recycling plant, where they’re sorted by hand.
-For every bag of textiles you drop off, you’ll receive a discount card for 15% off your next in-store purchase.

-- Upparel collects worn out shoes, clothing and bed linen (no unwashed items, underwear, carpet, duvets /doonas, pillows/cushions, handbags, soft toys or wire bras).
+• Upparel will collect worn out shoes, clothing and bed linen (no unwashed items, underwear, carpet, duvets/doonas, pillows/cushions, handbags, soft toys or wire bras).
 For $25, you can fill a box containing 10kg of clothing and have it collected from your home.
-Find out more.
+Upparel will sort the items and turn them into a new product that can be used in acoustic panelling and packaging.

 Shoes